Finnish Defence Forces

-Universal male conscription is in place, under which all men serve for 165, 255, or 347 days, from the year they turn 18 until the year they turn 29.
+Universal male conscription is in place, under which all mentally and physically capable men serve for 165, 255, or 347 days, from the year they turn 18 until the year they turn 29.
 Alternative non-military service for men and voluntary service for women is available.

-Finland is the only non-NATO European Union state bordering Russia.
 Finland's official policy states that a wartime military strength of 280,000 personnel constitutes a sufficient deterrent.
 The army consists of a highly mobile field army backed up by local defence units.
 The army defends the national territory and its military strategy employs the use of the heavily forested terrain and numerous lakes to wear down an aggressor, instead of attempting to hold the attacking army on the frontier.

-Finland's defence budget for 2022 equals approximately €5.8 billion.
-The voluntary overseas service is highly popular and troops serve around the world in UN, NATO and EU missions.
+Finland's defence budget for 2025 equals approximately €6.5 billion.
+The voluntary overseas service is highly popular and troops serve around the world in UN, NATO, and EU missions.
 With an arsenal of 700 howitzers, 700 heavy mortars and 100 multiple rocket launchers, Finland has the largest artillery capability in western Europe.
 Homeland defence willingness against a superior enemy is at 83%, one of the highest rates in Europe.
+The air force has 62 F/A-18 combat aircraft from 1995, to be replaced with 64 F-35 aircraft in 2026 by the HX Fighter Program.

 The Finnish Defence Forces cooperate closely with the Finnish Border Guard.
-The Finnish Border Guard has its own yearly and long term investment budget.
+The Finnish Border Guard has its own yearly and long-term investment budget.

 History

 Civil War

-After Finland's declaration of independence on 6 December 1917, the Civic Guards were proclaimed the troops of the government on 25 January 1918 and then Lieutenant-General of the Russian Imperial Army C. G. E. Mannerheim was appointed as Commander-in-Chief of these forces the next day.
-Fighting between the White Guards (as the Civic Guards were commonly known) and the Red Guards had already broken out about a week before around Viipuri, in what became known as the Finnish Civil War.
+After Finland's declaration of independence on 6 December 1917, the Civil Guards were proclaimed the troops of the government on 25 January 1918 and then Lieutenant General of the Russian Imperial Army Carl Gustaf Emil Mannerheim was appointed as Commander-in-Chief of these forces the next day.
+Fighting between the White Guards (as the Civil Guards were commonly known) and the Red Guards had already broken out about a week before around Viipuri, in what became known as the Finnish Civil War.

 In the war, the Whites were victorious in large part thanks to the leadership of General Mannerheim and the lead by example offensive mindedness of 1,800 German-trained Finnish Jägers, who brought with them German tactical doctrine and military culture.
 The post-war years were characterized by the Volunteer Campaigns that came to an end in 1920 with the signing of the Treaty of Tartu, which ended the state of war between Finland and Soviet Russia and defined the internationally recognized borders of Finland.